We get frequent requests from sponsors and interested members. The most frequently asked questions we have compiled on this site.

 Kingdom of Cambodia

-Please inform us before you send anything to our P.O Box, so our employees can ensure that they pick them up when they shipment arrives.
+Please inform us before you send anything to our P.O Box.

 Can I visit my sponsored child/university student?

 We are happy for everyone who wants to visit our projects in Cambodia.
 Our employees in Cambodia are happy to help you with you visit and take you to your sponsored child or your sponsored university student

 Please let us know of your planned visit in good time by writing an e-mail to: email@example.com.
 You should give us the dates when you are planning your visit.
 You can arrange everything else with our staff in Cambodia who will also pick you up at your hotel.

 Is it possible to meet other sponsors personally?

 Since 2007 we organize an information day every 2 years.
 We will announce the dates on time on our homepage, on Facebook and by e-mail.
 We use this day to share some photos – sometimes even films – of our work and life in Cambodia, to meet you in person and so on.

 We try to organize annual information days generally in summer.
 We publish dates, times and location on our homepage, Facebook and by e-mail.
 We use these events to share photos, films, project updates and plans on our work and life in Cambodia and are often supported through attendance of past volunteers.
 We welcome existing and potential sponsors, new ideas and the opportunity to share our association.

 Why do most of the children not smile on the photos?